marcelm/cutadapt/README.md

 v1.4
 ----

+* Fix the statistics output for 3' colorspace adapters: The reported lengths were one too short.
+Thanks to Frank Wessely for reporting this.
 * Speed up reading and writing of gzipped files on systems where the `gzip` program is available.
-This gives up to a 2x speedup.
+This results in up to 2x speedup.
 * Support the `--no-indels` option.
 This disallows insertions and deletions while aligning the adapter.
 Currently, the option is only available for anchored 5' adapters.
   This fixes issue 69.